tohajan/DS-Projects/Linear Regression_Depression/README_R-LinReg.md

 The following items are contained in this folder:
 **Depression_LinReg.Rmd**: this is the R notebook containing the R codes for the entire project, from data importing and cleaning to model
     buidling, including visualizations.

--Depression_LinReg: this is a simple markdown version
+**Depression_LinReg.md**: this is a simple, less sophisticated markdown version of the R notebook.